webqit/quantum-js/README.md

 ### Usecase: *Compile Target*

-Custom template languages have been designed to support reactivity on the UI!
-(Sometimes extending JavaScript with XML-like syntaxes (JSX), and sometimes extending HTML with special directives (`ngIf`, `v-if`, `{#each}{/each}`, etc.) to support various things like data binding, event handling, conditional rendering, looping, and more!) **But what if, instead of re-inventing a new language, we could just write *conventional* JavaScript as template language and yet gain fine-grained reactivity on top of that?**
+Custom template languages have been designed to support reactivity on the frontend!
+(Sometimes extending JavaScript with XML-like syntaxes (JSX), and sometimes extending HTML with special directives (`ngIf`, `v-if`, `{#each}{/each}`, etc.) to support various things like data binding, event handling, conditional rendering, looping, and more!) **But what if, instead of re-inventing a new language, we could just write *conventional* JavaScript as template language and gain fine-grained reactivity on top of that?**

 You could simply have Reflex Functions as your *compile target*!

 #### *Example 1:*

-Below is how the [`<script reflex>`](https://github.com/webqit/oohtml#reactive-html) element in the OOHTML suite which brings Reflex-based reactivity to HTML - by simply compiling to Reflex Functions under the hood!
-Here's an example:
+Below is how the [`<script reflex>`](https://github.com/webqit/oohtml#reactive-html) element in the OOHTML suite brings Reflex-based reactivity to HTML - by simply compiling to Reflex Functions under the hood:

 ```html
 <div>